The latest and most danceable Japanese groove!

 There's no point if we don't sing folk songs!!

-■Folk Song Crusaders are reviving the fusion of Japanese folk songs and Latin rhythms that great pioneers such as Tokyo Cuban Boys and Noche Cubana had ambitious attempts to make in the 21st century.
+■Folk Song Crusaders are a group that revives the fusion of Japanese folk songs and Latin rhythms that was attempted by great pioneers such as the Tokyo Cuban Boys and Noche Cubana in the 21st century.
 The group was formed by Fussa-based guitarist Katsumi Tanaka and folk song singer Freddie Tsukamoto.
 This is a comprehensive collection of folk songs for the new era, created through repeated sessions at US military houses with musicians well versed in Latin, Caribbean, and Jamaican music.

 ■With the recent rise of Japanese music in the club music context, and outdoor festivals incorporating bon odori and festivals being held all over Japan, including the Bridge Under the World Music Festival in Toyota City, Aichi Prefecture, and the unusually exciting Sumida Kinshicho Kawachi Ondo Bon Odori in Tokyo, this is sure to attract a lot of attention!

 ■Kenjiro Ando of Cassette Con Loss is a guest.
-Recorded at a US military house in Fussa, mixed by Naoyuki Uchida (LITTLE TEMPO, OKI DUB AINU BAND, etc.).
+Recorded at the US military house in Fussa, mixed by Naoyuki Uchida (LITTLE TEMPO, OKIDUB AINU BAND, etc.).
 Jacket design by Yutaka Kimura (Central67).

 A storm of praise from all walks of life!!

-Folk Crusaders!
+"Minyo Crusaders!
 I'll never forget the impact I felt when I first heard them.
 Kushimotobushi is always a killer tune.
-And finally a full album!
-2017 is sure to be the year of the folk new wave!
+And finally, a full album!
+2017 is sure to be the year of the minyo new wave!" - Central67/Yutaka Kimura (graphic designer)

 A folk song woven rhythmically with rich emotion.